Rmiller5466/CS6970-MPI_Research/README.md

 "NOTE: OpenMPI has a limitation that does not support calls to MPI_Comm_spawn() from within a Slurm allocation.
 If you need to use the MPI_Comm_spawn() function you will need to use another MPI implementation combined with PMI-2 since PMIx doesn't support it either."

-For more technical details on the syntax of any of the preceding techniques, please refer to the provided code which includes the Slurm batch scripts for resource allocation and full Parent / Child code.
+For more technical details on the syntax of any of the preceding techniques, please refer to the provided code which includes the Slurm batch scripts for resource allocation and full Parent / Child MPI program code.

 ## Future Research
 - Does an alternative to "-launcher ssh" exist for the Open-MPI distribution?
 - How do these solutions hold up on scheduling systems that are not Slurm?
-- Is there a way simplify this problem by making changes during the initial building and configuring of MPICH, OpenMPI, or Slurm?
+- Is there a way simplify this problem by making changes to the system-wide build and configuration of MPICH, OpenMPI, or Slurm?
-- How would the use of hostfiles/machinefiles effect these solutions?
+- How would the use of hostfiles/machinefiles affect these solutions?

 ## References
 - Documentation